bluegreen-labs/phenocam_installation_tool_v2_dev/INSTALL.md

 ./PIT.sh -i 192.168.1.xxx -u
 ```

 Wait until the camera uploads its first images, the process will be verbose and give sufficient feedback on progress.
-If not explicit warnings are provided you should assume the upload was successful.
+If no explicit warnings are provided you should assume the upload was successful.
 Once uploaded, verify the webpage associated with your camera at:

 ```
 https://phenocam.nau.edu/webcam/sites/YOURCAMERANAME/